AlainParadis/designschool/_topics/types-of-swatches.md

   RGB Colours
   : RGB colours are used for displaying on-screen.
 Any screen.
 In fact, any colour that's produced with light.

   There are more colours in the RGB colour space than in CMYK.
 Almost all CMYK colours convert precisely to RGB; not so the other way around.
-The fact that the CMYK space is so much smaller than the RGB space is the reason why colours change when you switch from RGB to CMYK. <a href="https://duckduckgo.com/?q=rgb+vs+CMYK+spectrum&t=osx&iax=images&ia=images&iai=https%3A%2F%2Fartofmeganlorraine.files.wordpress.com%213%2%2Fgamut-rgb-cmyk.jpg" title="CMYK vs RGB compared." target="_blank">See here...</a>
+The fact that the CMYK space is so much smaller than the RGB space is the reason why colours change when you switch from RGB to CMYK.

   ### Applying Swatches